hrmun/hrmun.com/_section/03-works.md

 <img class="pull-right company-logo" src="resources/company-one.jpg" height="200" width="200">
 <p class="work-detail">
   Non-academic internship.
 Participated in engineering team and assisted senior software engineers in developing new features on web applications.
-I've experienced new technologies and practices on software development that never learned before.
+I've gained valuable experiences by working on new technologies and learned the practices on software development in a startup like environment.
 </p>

 </section>